 My name is Kimberly Davalos, please feel free to call me Kim.
-I'm a 29 year old third-generation, Filipina-American, a hip hop head, and a bad feminist, born and raised in Stockton, California.
+I'm a 29 year old third-generation, Filipina-American, a creative, a trouble maker, a hip hop head, and a (semi-bad) feminist, born and raised in Stockton, California.
 I have been based in the Bay Area, California since 2010 primarily as an educator and counselor.
 I received my Masters in Counseling from San Francisco State University in 2012 and have loved every minute of my career.

 Writing is my first love.
 No doubts about it.
 Writing is my refuge.
 It's home base that I always come back to and informs everything I do.
 I began writing and found poetry very young.
 In 2009, I discovered Def Poetry Jam on YouTube and immersed myself completely into the spoken word scene.
 For about five years I wrote, performed, and built a new network of artists.
 I competed nationally and created my own circle of creative support locally here in the Bay Area.
 My poetry then began to find it's way into my professional career in education and I now build in Expression Pedagogy (Davalos & Nevado, 2017) into my classrooms and counseling.